 Remember that your data, communication, and privacy is your right and your responsibility.

 I understand that many choose to trade privacy for a free-of-charge email service.
-For me, I prefer to pay a privacy-centric, email service to host and help protect my sensitive information like email, contacts, and calendar entries.
+For me, I prefer to pay for a privacy-centric, email service to host and help protect my sensitive information like email, contacts, and calendar entries.

 Don’t get me wrong.
 I was a hardcore Google fan early on…